Databricks

 Events

-Use Sync updates to keep both platforms synchronized.
-This approach generates computation costs on your side, so use it only for the most critical data.
-Use Single imports for fixed data that doesn't change and doesn't need regular imports.
+Use Sync updates to keep both platforms in sync.
+This generates compute costs on your Databricks side, so use it only for the most critical data.
+Use Single import for fixed data that doesn't change.

 Important